cconover/author-customization/author-customization/readme.txt

 == Changelog ==

+= 0.2.1 =
+* Bug fix: WYSIWYG on Edit Profile page was not showing full formatting.

 = 0.2.0 =
 * Added option to update the author's user profile with the data entered in the post author info fields.
 * Bug fixes